Modulr-finance/modulr-hmac/README.md

 ```

-To run the sample, make sure that you
+To run the sample, make sure that you have

-- Have NodeJS installed
+- NodeJS installed
 - Updated the API_KEY and API_SECRET in  [index.js](samples/nodejs/index.js) to your API key and secret

 Then call from your shell: